 Another member of the Fletcher family, Emily Beeler Fletcher, the wife of Calvin Fletcher Jr., gave an interview to the Indianapolis News in 1907 where she was questioned about the existence of Native Americans around Indianapolis, since she was believed to be one of the oldest citizens in the city at the time.
 Fletcher, who was born in 1828 in Decatur Township, southwest of downtown, noted that there were always Native Americans around when she was a child, but they were “entirely friendly."
 She also described how “they used to come through the woods past[sic] our house in small parties of three or four and ask for something to eat and we always fed them.
 Once I saw a band of about one hundred Miami Indians moving north preparatory to leaving the state after some treaty had been made.”

-Fletcher may have been mistaken regarding the identify of the Native Americans, since the Miami, while at one point prevalent across the central part of the state, were primarily confined to the territory along the Wabash River, and in several of what turned out to be short lived reservations (including the Great Miami Reservation) or had already been displaced westward, by the early 1830’s when Fletcher was a child.
+Fletcher may have been mistaken regarding the identify of the Native Americans she observed, since the Miami, whose traditional territory had covered central and south central Indiana, were primarily centered around territory along the Wabash River, and in several of what turned out to be short lived reservations (including the Great Miami Reservation) or had already been displaced westward, by the early 1830’s when Fletcher was a child.
 Whatever the case, her recollections of Native Americans passing through the area and heading north comports with the Native American’s northern migration out of the New Purchase as required under the Treaty of St. Mary’s.

 Another early settler in Marion County, Oliver Johnson, was credited with a memoir of his early years in Marion County north of downtown as recounted to his grandson and published 40 years after his death.
 Johnson’s family lived in the northern part of Marion County near the current State Fairgrounds and he was born in 1821.
 In the memoir, Johnson describes how early settlers tapping trees for sugar in what he called the Sugar Flats, an area that the map accompanying his recollections depicted south and southeast of Board Ripple.
 He recounted that many of the trees in this area bore the scars of previous tappings done by Native Americans.
 Johnson also recollected that the Native Americans had moved out from the territory his family lived due to the treaty (St. Mary's), but that "[f]or a few years after, a band [of Native Americans] would come through, just travelin or movin, nobody knew which."
 In 1828, when a schoolhouse was built in the area and he was seven, Johnson noted that by that time the Native Americans had left the area "except for now and then some friendly ones travelin or comin to trade."
 Johnson's recollections of the Native Americans passing through his part of Marion County is similar to what Calvin and Emily Fletcher described of their experiences with Native Americans in Indianapolis.